-Bishop Tommy McGhee is the Executive Director of Discipleship Ministries and also serves as the Vice Chairman for the International Pentecostal Holiness Church.
+Bishop Tommy McGhee is the Executive Director of Discipleship Ministries and serves as Secretary for the International Pentecostal Holiness Church.
 His vision for Discipleship Ministries is to identify the best discipleship resources available to help put them in the hands of local church leaders where discipleship happens.

 Bishop McGhee served as Superintendent of the Cornerstone Conference (Western North Carolina) from June 1994 until July 2012.
 Prior to being Superintendent, he served as the Evangelism & World Missions Director of the Western North Carolina Conference for six years and as a pastor in the conference for twelve years.
 He joined the Western North Carolina Conference while attending Emmanuel College in Franklin Springs, Georgia.
 He graduated from Emmanuel College with a B.S. in Religious Studies; and later from Southwestern Christian University Graduate School (Bethany, Oklahoma) with a Master of Ministry Degree in Church Growth & Church Planting.

 Bishop McGhee is married to Elizabeth Frye McGhee and they live in Oklahoma City, Oklahoma.
-They have two grown children – Jennifer (Atlanta, GA) and Jason (Patrick County, VA).
-Jason and his wife, Mandy, have one daughter, Audrey who is the delight of her grandparents!
+They have two grown children – Jennifer (Fort Worth, TX) and Jason (Greensboro,NC).
+Jason and his wife, Mandy, have one daughter, Audrey, who is the delight of her grandparents!

-Widowed in April of 2016, W. A. is the proud father of three young adult children, Rachel, married to David Wilson, Tre married to Megan Amato Mills, and Hannah Nicole Mills.
-W. A. is the grandfather of two very special grandchildren, Gabriel David Wilson and Calla Ruth Wilson.
+Widowed in April of 2016, W. A. is the proud father of three young adult children, Rachel, married to David Wilson, William Albert Mills, III, affectionately known as Tré, and Hannah Nicole Mills.
+W. A. is the grandfather of two exceptional grandchildren, Gabriel David Wilson and Calla Ruth Wilson.

 Rev. Stephen Jones currently serves as the Pastor of Student Ministries at Whitnel Pentecostal Holiness Church in Lenoir, NC.
 In 2002, Stephen earned a Bachelor’s of Arts degree in Christian Ministries from Emmanuel College in Franklin Springs, GA.
 In 2008, he completed a Master’s of Divinity degree from Gordon-Conwell Theological Seminary in Charlotte, NC.
 Since 2002, Stephen’s full-time ministry to teenagers has spanned two IPHC Conferences, three IPHC churches, and numerous IPHC summer camps.
 Stephen currently occupies the Leadership and Skill Development Portfolio under the Student Ministries Advisory Team.
 His areas of expertise and responsibilities include: